watch the Interview with a legendary ‘Footballer Who Went To War’.

 Phil Stant was interviewed by Paul Fletcher MBE, a great personality of the game too.

 “I’ve always said when you’re a professional footballer the biggest crime of all is letting yourself down.
 When you’re in the army the biggest crime of all is letting your mates down,” he says.
-“As professional footballers we are very selfish because that’s the nature of the business but, despite the difference, there has always been a close link between football and the forces.
+“As professional footballers, we are very selfish because that’s the nature of the business but, despite the difference, there has always been a close link between football and the forces.

 Footballers Battalion formation.
-(He talked about the formation of footballers battalion)
+(He talked about the formation of footballers’ battalion)

 He talked about First battle for the footballers.

-And Leicester players killed during the war.
+And Leicester players were killed during the war.

 Phil also talked about other football club players who died in the war

-Phil who was bought out of the Army by Hereford United for just £600 in October 1986 – play for the likes of Cardiff, Mansfield, Fulham, Bury and Lincoln.
+Phil who was bought out of the Army by Hereford United for just £600 in October 1986 – plays for the likes of Cardiff, Mansfield, Fulham, Bury and Lincoln.
 Stant now works for the Football League where he ensures that the links between the military and football are maintained.

 Stant’s remarkable football journey from military to active footballer and football manager